 Opened in 2012, Xiao Bao Biscuit is a popular Asian restaurant in Charleston.
 The eatery is famous among locals by the name XBB.
 It is one of the top spots in Charleston as it offers an ideal and extensive blend of Asian cuisine.

 Filled with excellent flavors, all their dishes come from Taiwan, China, Vietnam, and Thailand.
-The restaurant remains closed for one month each year and comes back with a new menu inspiration.
+The restaurant remains closed for one month yearly and returns with a new menu inspiration.

 They have some of the most innovative dishes you will ever taste.
-Try Thai som tum, Chinese lamb dumplings, and cabbage pancake.
+Try Thai som tum, Chinese lamb dumplings, and cabbage pancakes.

 See Related: Weird, Bizarre Foods from Around the World